EvanDiamantidis/TryHackMe/Machines/4. Kenobi/README.md

 Looking at the results, this file apparently executes commands without using its full path, often a good indication that it might be vulnerable to path hijacking.

-Let follow the steps outlined on the task to manipulate our path so we can gain root privileges on the target.
+Let's follow the steps outlined on the task to manipulate our path so we can gain root privileges on the target.

 ```
 kenobi@kenobi:/$ cd /tmp